nginxinc/nginx-gateway-fabric/docs/installation.md

 You can gain access to NGINX Kubernetes Gateway by creating a `NodePort` Service or a `LoadBalancer` Service.

+> Important
+>
+> The Service manifests expose NGINX Kubernetes Gateway on ports 80 and 443.
+If you'd like to use different ports, please
+> update the manifests accordingly.

 ### Create a NodePort Service

 Create a Service with type `NodePort`: